The P.I.L.L.A.R.S. of the Bible

 We welcome the opportunity to talk to authors and review their manuscript for free.
 We know how hard they’ve worked to transfer their ideas to paper and their desire to share their message with others.

-*** Books that discuss biblical ideas or insights must be reviewed and approved by at least Adventist minister, retired or currently serving.
+*** Books that discuss biblical ideas or insights must be reviewed and approved by at least two Adventist ministers, retired or currently serving.
+Likewise books that recommend medical treatment, diet, or nutrition must be reviewed and approved by at least two medical doctors or dietitians.
 It is the author’s responsibility to secure such an approval before the book goes to press.

 *** Ellen White clipped stories from various religious publications of her day and assembled them into scrapbooks, which were later converted into Sabbath Readings for the Home.
 After analyzing the variety of stories that were selected, John Waller, head of the English department at Andrews University, and many other Adventists concluded that many of the stories were fictional (John O. Waller, “A Contextual Study of Ellen G. White’s Counsel Concerning Fiction”).
 Although Mrs. White was comfortable with select fiction, such as Pilgrim’s Progress, she cautioned against reading fictional books that are “sentimental, sensational, erotic, profane, or trashy.”
 Because of her counsel, TEACH Services carefully reviews biblical and Christian narratives to make sure they adhere to the following guidelines: